The general terms and conditions of Hahn + Kolb Werkzeuge GmbH

 III.
 Prices

-5. For orders below the packing units specified in the catalogues, a surcharge of 10% of the net order value plus statutory VAT shall be charged.
+5. For orders below the packaging units stated in the catalogues, the Supplier will charge a surcharge in an amount equal to 10% of the net order value plus statutory value-added tax.

 IV.
 Payment